allure-framework/allure-python/allure-robotframework/examples/attachment.rst

 the Robot Framework.
 It uses the SeleniumLibrary under the hood, attaching the output file to the allure report.

-Declare both the library and the wrapper in your .robot file:
+Import both the library and the wrapper in your .robot file:

 ..  code:: robotframework
     :name: selenium-suite